- Latest News: Revised Houses in Multiple Occupation SPD Consultation (4th September to 13th October 2017)

 - HMO Policy Background

-Please send your comments by 15th May 2017 to Planning_policy@bathnes.gov.uk or Planning Policy, Bath and North East Somerset Council, Lewis House, Manvers Street, Bath BA1 1JG.
+Alternatively you can email them to HMO_SPD@BathNES.gov.uk or post them to Planning Policy, Bath and North East Somerset Council, Lewis House, Manvers Street, Bath BA1 1JG.

 The Houses in Multiple Occupation in Bath Supplementary Planning Document (SPD) sets out Bath & North East Somerset Council’s approach to the distribution and dispersal of Houses in Multiple Occupation (HMOs).
 This followed the Council’s implementation of an Article 4 Direction in relation to Houses of Multiple Occupation in the City of Bath .